aceinnolab/Inkycal/README.md

 ```

 ### Creating a settings file
-Please visit the [Online WEB-UI](https://raw.githack.com/aceisace/Inky-Calendar/dev_ver2_0/settings-UI.html) to create your settings.json file.
+Please visit the [Online WEB-UI](https://aceisace.eu.pythonanywhere.com/inkycal_config) to create your settings.json file.
-You can alternatively also open `settings-UI.html` in your web-browser.

-* Fill in the details and click on `generate` to create your settings.json file
+* Fill in the details and click on `generate` to create your **settings.json** file
-* Copy the settings.json file to your raspberry pi
+* Copy the **settings.json** file to your raspberry pi (e.g. copy directly from computer to the SD Card,  WinSCP, VNC etc.)
 * Copy the path (location) of this file

 ### Running Inkycal